laravel/docs/installation.md

 laravel new example-app
 ```

-Once the application has been created, start Laravel's local development server using Laravel Artisan's `serve` command:
+Once the application has been created, start Laravel's local development server using the `serve` command:

 ```nothing
 cd example-app